Чернильное царство!

 Publish captivating stories about inkwells and ink writing tools.

-The project achievements:
+The History of Ink Writing project achievements:

 Museum of private collectors

-My collection became a foundation for a new museum!
+In 2024 my collection became a foundation for a new museum!